DmitroC/CredentialDatabase/BreachCompilationDatabase/README.md

 ## Usage
 insert subsequent command to run this script completely in background
 <pre><code>
-nohup ./BreachCompilationDatabase --host localhost --port 5432 --user christian --password test1234 --schema breachcompilation --path /home/christian/Downloads/BreachCompilation &>/dev/null &
+nohup ./BreachCompilationDatabase --host 192.168.1.2 --port 5432 --user john --password test1234 --schema credentials --path /path/to/BreachCompilation/data &>/dev/null &
 </code></pre>

+or use a tool like [screen](https://wiki.ubuntuusers.de/Screen/)

 ## Database structure
 creates for each number/letter (0-9,a-z) a table in defined schema (--schema argument) <br>

-elements in database:
+Columns in database:
 - id
 - email
 - password